Losant/losant-rest-js/docs/_schemas.md

 ## Authenticated Solution User

-Schema for the sucessful response when authenticating a Solution User
+Schema for the successful response when authenticating a Solution User

 ### <a name="authenticated-solution-user-schema"></a> Schema